Living and accommodation costs

 Security deposits and guarantors when renting in the private sector

 Students without a UK guarantor for their rent may be asked for up to 6 months’ rent in advance.
-There are a few private sector companies that offer to act as guarantor for a fee:
+There are some additional guarantor options – find out more information about looking for a guarantor.

 Costs and budgeting advice